noctuid/dotfiles/browsing/README.md

 # Pentadactyl vs. Vimperator
 Right now, pentadactyl is the main reason I'm using firefox.
 There are no equivalent chromium plugins I'm close to satisfied with (including cvim).
 Ideally, I'd prefer to use a "lightweight" browser designed with pentadactyl like functionality built in.
 For me, [qutebrowser](https://github.com/The-Compiler/qutebrowser) is the only alternative browser that looks promising in this regard, and I hope to switch to it in the future since it is being actively developed.

-Pentadactyl is a vimperator fork.
-Both are now on github (pentadactyl has moved since google code is shutting down).
+Pentadactyl was forked from vimperator by the main developers at the time (see the [contribution graphs](https://github.com/vimperator/vimperator-labs/graphs/contributors) for dkearns and kmaglione).
+Both are now on github (pentadactyl moved since google code shut down).
 The differences between the two are not very clear, and the most comprehensive [comparison](https://www.wikivs.com/wiki/Pentadactyl_vs_Vimperator) I've found isn't particularly accurate.
 For example, it says that pentadactyl is more focused on "100% vim compatibility."
 I don't actually understand what this is supposed to mean, but in some regards this is just blatantly false.
 For example, vimperator uses "noremap" which is deprecated (in favour of "-builtin") in pentadactyl.
 The looks with both are quite customizable (e.g. I use hints that are styled like in vimium as opposed to the ugly default), so I don't really see any fundamental difference there.
 As for development, they are both being maintained at least somewhat.

 Here are some specific differences I've actually found.
-Please correct me if anything is wrong or has changed; there are a lot of annoying naming differences between the two (e.g. ignorekeys v passkeys), so I may have missed something.
+Please correct me if anything is wrong or has changed; there are a lot of annoying naming differences between the two (e.g. `ignorekeys` vs `passkeys` and`ignore-all-keys` vs. `pass-all-keys`), so I may have missed something.

 ## Pentadactyl Over Vimperator
 Pentadactyl has groups (I'm pretty sure vimperator doesn't) which allow you to have different settings, key mappings, etc. for different urls.
 I use this, for example, to have more convenient mappings for zooming when the url corresponds to an image.
 I'm pretty sure vimperator doesn't have this, and that's enough reason for me not to use it (unless I'm wrong).